OpenRTDynamics/openrtdynamics2/README.md

 ## Missing pieces

-This list might be considered as a list of things to do.
+These lists might be considered as a list of things to do.

+### Base framework

+- Accidentally introduced algebraic loops are not handled well.
+Here, an error message is needed.
+Further, there are some cases in combination with subsystems where the handling of algebraic loops is too conservative meaning the compiler fails though there is not a real algebraic loop.
+- A better framework for tracing and debugging, e.g., timing diagrams.
+Currently, this is printf-based.
+- vectorial/matrix signals are not implemented; the package Eigen might be used therefor.
+- ability to yield exceptions that indicate errors in the computation

+- signals directly passed from the input to the output of a system causes fail code compilation.
+A workaround is to introduce a dummy computation, e.g., output = 1 * input
 - In case there is a common name among the input and outputs of a system, compilation fails.

-- Signals are limited to be single valued, i.e., vectorial signals are not implemented.
+### Targets

-- If there is an unconnected input, the html export fails to run
+- HTML export: If there is an unconnected input, the html export fails to run.
+- Introduce real-time targets for Linux rt-preempt, Arduino and similar micro-controllers.

+### Graphical user interface

+- Introduce an online-editor, e.g., using [React Diagrams](https://github.com/projectstorm/react-diagrams).

 ## Background